 And so gardening is about being around plants, co-creating with them and learning as you go.
 I didn’t pop out of the womb knowing how to grow great broccoli.
 I started from scratch.
 Like learning how to play the harp.
 The important thing is to not allow comparisons to steal your joy.
 “It’s not a competition,” says Christy-Lyn.
 “Comparing yourself to other people cannot be very helpful.”
 Music that impacts people, she says, is not always from the most skilled and the most perfect harpists.

 It’s not the most complicated music or formal English garden that makes the most impact.
 Rather, it’s how we express our true selves, our God-given gifts, what’s inside our hearts.
-That’s what is most important in any endeavor you undertake.
+Being authentic is the most important in any endeavor you undertake.

 Jazz pianist Thelonious Monk is famous for saying, “There are no wrong notes; some are just more right than others.”
 Miles Davis felt the same way, saying, “Do not fear mistakes – there are none.”
 Ask any musician, everyone–and I mean everyone–makes mistakes during live performances.
 Everyone makes mistakes while tending a garden.
 A friend once told me, “Something goes wrong in the garden?
 Just toss it into the compost pile.”